 Rigorous thinking: No lazy thinking

 The best managers teach their team how to think strategically.
-Here's how to build culture of good decision-making and thoughtful debate.
+Here's how to a build culture of good decision-making and thoughtful debate.

 👋 Hey, it’s Wes.
 Welcome to my weekly newsletter where I share frameworks for becoming a sharper marketer, founder, and operator.